filipposaretta/meatCompany/README.md

 Dear friends,

-this is my first DJango projects.
+this is my first DJango project.

 I have created a blog and a website where you can search some product details, where you can login and where you can do a lot of beautiful things!